 Since Dekton countertops are non-porous, sealing is not necessary.

 Many people confuse porcelain and Dekton thinking they are one and the same; however, this is false.

 It’s true that the two are quite similar, and in fact, Dekton countertops include the same raw materials used to create porcelain countertops.

-The key difference between Dekton and porcelain surfaces is that Dekton also includes the raw materials used to create the best quality quartz surfaces which results in a superior product.
+The critical difference between Dekton and porcelain surfaces is that Dekton also includes the raw materials used to create the best quality quartz surfaces, which results in a superior product.

 The Dekton vs. quartz comparison is common too.
 Again, some similarities, but not the same.

-Dekton countertops are new to the kitchen design world, but many homeowners have been extremely satisfied with them.
+Dekton countertops are new to the kitchen design world, but many homeowners have been delighted with them.
 Not only are they tremendously durable and heat-proof, but they’re also great for both indoor and outdoor settings.

 Of course, you can’t forget about the Consumer Reports tests that revealed cracking with heavy impact.
 In some settings, this might make Dekton a material to stay away from.
 However, in settings where substantial impacts are doubtful to occur and with reasonable care, you’re probably safe.